Last Updated on August 22, 2022

 The stock market will always move up or down.
 As far as the charts will show, the stock market has permanently moved in either upward or downward motion.
 It can also move sideways, but the general trend will always be up or down.

-Similar to life, there will always be ups and downs.
+Similar to real life, there will always be ups and downs.
 Just be prepared for the downs and celebrate the ups.
-Life is a long journey, and as soon as we recognize this reality, our perspective will be clearer.
+Life is a long journey, and our perspective will be clearer as soon as we recognize this reality.

 More importantly, whether we are on our highs or our lows, we need to look up to God and thank Him for all the blessings and trials that we had along the way that shaped us into who we are today.